 Anesthesiology Residency (Florida)

-The Department of Anesthesiology offers an outstanding clinical anesthesia experience that can be tailored to meet individual educational goals.
-You will receive thorough preparation for board certification in anesthesiology, extensive didactic training, subspecialty training and clinical and laboratory research opportunities.
+During the Anesthesiology Residency, you receive thorough preparation for board certification in anesthesiology, extensive didactic training, subspecialty training, and clinical and laboratory research opportunities.

-Matching to the specialty program includes a one-year Preliminary Internal Medicine Residency (PGY-1) that is available only for trainees who complete all of their residency training at Mayo Clinic in Florida.
-The goal of the one-year Preliminary Internal Medicine (PGY-1) residency is to provide a solid foundation for further training in: anesthesiology, dermatology, neurology, radiation oncology and radiology advanced programs.
+Matching to the specialty program includes the one-year Internal Medicine Preliminary Residency (PGY-1) that is only available for trainees who complete all of their residency training at Mayo Clinic's campus in Florida.

 The Anesthesiology Residency is accredited by the Accreditation Council for Graduate Medical Education.

 After the first year of anesthesia training, residents are expected to sit for the American Board of Anesthesiology (ABA) BASIC exam, the first part of their written boards.
 Upon completion of their residency, residents will be expected to sit for the ABA ADVANCED exam, the final part of their written board.

 The Anesthesiology Residency at Mayo Clinic's campus in Florida began in 2003, with the first class graduating in 2006.